lindaprotocol/documentation-en/docs/clients/wallet-cli.md

 > UpdateSetting [ownerAddress] <contract_address> <consume_user_resource_percent>
 ```

-<a id="trc-10-assets"></a>
+<a id="lrc-10-assets"></a>
-### TRC-10 Assets
+### LRC-10 Assets

-#### How to Issue a TRC-10 Token
+#### How to Issue a LRC-10 Token

-Each account can only issue **one** TRC-10 token.
+Each account can only issue **one** LRC-10 token.

-##### Issue a TRC-10 Token
+##### Issue a LRC-10 Token
 ```
-AssetIssue [OwnerAddress] AssetName AbbrName TotalSupply TrxNum AssetNum Precision StartDate EndDate Description Url FreeNetLimitPerAccount PublicFreeNetLimit FrozenAmount0 FrozenDays0 [...]
+AssetIssue [OwnerAddress] AssetName AbbrName TotalSupply LindNum AssetNum Precision StartDate EndDate Description Url FreeNetLimitPerAccount PublicFreeNetLimit FrozenAmount0 FrozenDays0 [...]
 FrozenAmountN FrozenDaysN
 ```

 - `OwnerAddress` (Optional) - The account address initiating the transaction.
 Default: The address of the logged-in account.
-- `AssetName` - The name of the TRC-10 token being issued.
+- `AssetName` - The name of the LRC-10 token being issued.
-- `AbbrName` - The abbreviation of the TRC-10 token.
+- `AbbrName` - The abbreviation of the LRC-10 token.
 - `TotalSupply` - Total issuance amount.
   > `TotalSupply` = Issuer's account balance + all frozen token amounts.
   > Issuer's account balance: At the time of issuance.
   > All frozen token amounts: Before the asset transfer and issuance.
-- `TrxNum`, `AssetNum` - These two parameters determine the exchange rate at the time of token issuance.
+- `LindNum`, `AssetNum` - These two parameters determine the exchange rate at the time of token issuance.
-  > Exchange Rate = `TrxNum` / `AssetNum`
+  > Exchange Rate = `LindNum` / `AssetNum`
   > `AssetNum`: The unit of the issued token, calculated in its base unit.
-  > `TrxNum`: The unit is sun (0.000001 TRX).
+  > `LindNum`: The unit is sun (0.000001 LIND).
 - `Precision` - The number of decimal places.
 - `FreeNetLimitPerAccount` - The maximum amount of Bandwidth an account is allowed to use.
-The token issuer can freeze TRX to obtain Bandwidth (limited to TransferAssetContract).
+The token issuer can freeze LIND to obtain Bandwidth (limited to TransferAssetContract).
 - `PublicFreeNetLimit` - The maximum total Bandwidth allowed for all accounts.
-The token issuer can freeze TRX to obtain Bandwidth (limited to TransferAssetContract).
+The token issuer can freeze LIND to obtain Bandwidth (limited to TransferAssetContract).
 - `StartDate`, `EndDate` - The start and end dates of the token issuance.
 During this period, other users can participate in the token issuance.
 - `FrozenAmount0`, `FrozenDays0` - The amount of token frozen and the number of days.
   > `FrozenAmount0`: Must be greater than 0.